RedEtherbloom/taskwarrior-tui/docs/configuration/advanced.md

 Other `taskwarrior-tui` configuration options are possible using the user defined attribute feature of `taskwarrior`.
 All `taskwarrior-tui` specific configuration options will begin with `uda.taskwarrior-tui.`.
-The following is a full list of all the options available and their default values implemented by `taskwarrior-tui` if not defined in your `taskrc` file.
+The following is an almost complete list of all the options available and their default values implemented by `taskwarrior-tui`.

 ```plaintext
 uda.taskwarrior-tui.selection.indicator=•